cerebral-legacy/cerebral-website/content/get-started/01_get-started.en.md

 `npm start`

-Go to *localhost:3000* and you should see an empty browser window.
+Go to *localhost:3000* and you should see a blue button with some text in it.
-Amazing eh?
-Well thats because we've just installed the very basic barebone version of this tutorial.
+So yeah, congratulations you have mastered the first step in the tutorial.
 Our Goal now is to build up a very simple demo app showing off key features of cerebral:

 - controller